aliaitboulahsen/PyChain-Ledger/README.md

 Lastly, we will test the blockchain validation process by using the web interface as shown in the screenshot below.

 ![image](https://user-images.githubusercontent.com/98672852/176562012-73b8ffa3-45d5-4229-8ce2-f4af88c1d12f.png)

+Libraries & Technologies used for this project:

+- Python
+- Jupyter Lab
+- Streamlit
+- Datetime
+- Pandas
+- Hashlib